IFCA-Advanced-Computing/status-page/content/default/issues/2022-02-14-cloud-failure-launching-new-instances.md

 twitterFeed: ""
 enableComments: true
 ---
-Since the last upgrade of the release versions of some components of OpenStack, it fails on launching new instances randomly with error:
+Since the last upgrade of the version of some components of OpenStack, it fails on launching new instances randomly with error:

 Build of instance d47XXXXX aborted: Failed to allocate the network(s), not rescheduling.

-We are debugging the system and trying to resolve it ASAP.
+We are monitoring the system and trying to resolve it ASAP.